carousel/php-design-patterns/clasification.md

 * Heavy use of object composition can make designs harder to understand.
 * Since the framework's main contribution to an application is the architecture it defines.
 Therefore it's imperative to design the framework to be as flexible and extensible as possible.
 * Design patterns are smaller, more abstract and less specialized then framework
+* safety and transparency (where to define operations?)

 ##Creational
 *   Creational patterns become important as systems evolve to depend more on object composition than class inheritance.